rios0rios0/guide/Code-Style/Python/Standard-Package-Layout.md

 Run all tests in the `tests` folder with `pytest`.

 ## `/Dockerfile`
-The project’s Dockerfile.
+The project's Dockerfile.
 For multiple Dockerfiles (e.g., for different architectures), name them as follows:
 - `/Dockerfile.alpine`
 - `/Dockerfile.ubuntu`
 - `/Dockerfile.slim-debian`